Pack Smart: Essentials for Backpacking Trip

 Train in the shoes and socks you plan to backpack in.
 Wear your backpack or at least carry the weight you plan to bring on several hikes prior to your first time backpacking.

 For my Kilimanjaro summit hike (5 days), I spent a fair amount of time at altitude, hiking several 12,000’ mountains for altitude preparation.
+For Peru and Ecuador climbing, I spent about 90 minutes/day weight training with a side of cardio.

 There are so many online plans for how to train for backpacking from start to finish.
 Training for your first backpacking trip doesn’t have to be hard.

 At the end of the day, no practice training will compare to the actual hike.
-However, your mind and body can be ready to push through IF you train.
+However, your mind and body can be ready to push through if you train.

 Safety first!